juepi/PIO-ESP32-BMS_Ctrl/README.md

 ## v2.6.0
 - Added support for optional 2nd SmartSolar charger (VE.Direct, using GPIO39 for RX; enable in `platformio.ini`)
 - Upgraded to latest `EspSoftwareSerial` library version
-- Add plausibility check for SmartShunt pack voltage (discard value if difference to previous readout is more than `VSS_MAX_V_DIFF` defined in `user-config.h`)
+- Added plausibility check for SmartShunt pack voltage (discard value if difference to previous readout is more than `VSS_MAX_V_DIFF` defined in `user-config.h`)

 # NOTE on missing VeDirectFrameHandler library